furblood0/network/docs/README.md

   - Sender retransmits if ACK is not received (up to N times).
 - **Duplicate Prevention:**
   - Each client tracks seen sequence numbers per sender.
+- **Encryption:**
+  - All messages are encrypted with AES (CBC mode) before transmission, ensuring confidentiality over the network.

 ## Testing
 - **Functional Test:**